darthkali/Roman-Numeral-Converter/README.md

 ![Build Status](https://github.com/darthkali/Roman-Numerals-Converter_TDD_CleanCode/workflows/RomanNumeralConverter/badge.svg)

-It is a test repository for the Test Driven Development and Clean Code
+It is a test repository to try out the Test Driven Development and Clean Code

 Generate an Integer to Roman Numeral converter